AlexWeitzel/bimm143/README.md

 # bimm143

-This is a test repo for the bioinformatics class winter quarter
+This is a test repo for the bioinformatics class winter test

 NEW_here only at UC San Diego